temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 ...

-# it keeps retrying using the RetryPolicy specified in workflow.go
 ```

+The Workflow keeps retrying using the `RetryPolicy` specified when the Activity is executed.

 You can view more information about what is happening in the [UI](localhost:8080).
 Click on the Workflow.
 You'll see more details including the state, the number of times it has been attempted, and the next scheduled run time: